bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

 - No regular showcases or knowledge sharing sessions, creating a culture of us vs them, broken window syndrome and morale issues
 - Missed tremendous opportunities for team growth and cross-pollination of ideas

-### Working Software over Comprehensive Documentation
+### Forgotten Agile Principle 2: Working Software over Comprehensive Documentation

 Release and Quality Issues: